 The attorneys at Hall Law are experts in handling brain injury cases and have more than 35 years of experience obtaining full, fair compensation for people who have sustained brain injuries.
-As a result, we are well acquainted with the complex medical and damage issues presented by brain injury claims and are uniquely positioned to ensure our clients receive the best possible result for their individual circumstances.
-Brain injury cases regularly involve significant current and future damages, and it is important that the injured party receive proper representation by an experienced brain injury attorney.
+As a result, our Minneapolis brain injury attorneys are well acquainted with the complex medical and damage issues presented by brain injury claims and are uniquely positioned to ensure our clients receive the best possible result for their individual circumstances.
+Brain injury cases regularly involve significant current and future damages, and it is important that the injured party receive proper representation by an experienced law firm.

 There are several mechanisms by which TBI can take place.
 All these mechanisms are capable of producing similar impairments of mental function.
 Some of the possible mechanisms of TBI include the following: